-09 Sep Answers to 8 Questions About Astigmatism
+09 Sep Answers to 8 Questions About Eye Astigmatism

-Because most people have astigmatism to some degree, it is a common topic during routine eye exams and we get many questions about astigmatism.
+Because most people have eye astigmatism to some degree, it is a common topic during routine eye exams and we get many questions about it.

 Here are some of the most common questions about astigmatism that patients ask our Unionville optometrists in Markham, Ontario.